Jarvis-Yu/Dottore-Genius-Invokation-TCG-Simulator/README.md

 The fully developed project will be published to PyPI (beta versions will be available once all that are left is adding more characters and cards)

-I have the plan to implemetn a simple cross-platform GUI interface for the simulator.
+I have the plan to implement a simple cross-platform GUI interface for the simulator.
 But that will be in a separate repo.

 Once this project is done, I'll be reading relative papers and develop an AI for this game.
 The AI